travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-sbt.md

 updateOptions := updateOptions.value.withGigahorse(false),
 ```

-A similar issue happens when assemblying a fat jar with:
+A similar issue happens when assemblying a fat jar so one should not use:
 ```
 addArtifact(artifact in (Compile, assembly), assembly)
 ```